 Fasting (nothing other than water for at least 8 hours) prior to your screening is not required.
 If you prefer to obtain fasting results, please schedule your appointment at a time that would allow you to fast for at least 8 hours but no longer than 12 hours.

 A Personal Health Assessment (PHA) and biometric screening can help you identify your health and wellness priorities.
-Eligible individuals can receive $125 per calendar year upon completion of their PHA and biometric screening.
+Eligible individuals can receive $125 per calendar year upon completion of the PHA’s online health survey 1.

 A biometric screening is an easy method of assessing your risk for potential health conditions by measuring your:

-- Height, weight, waist circumference, and body mass index (BMI)
+- Height, weight, abdominal girth, and body mass index (BMI)

 - Blood pressure and heart rate